dakom/fl-matrix/README.md

 # Examples

-Check out the different examples in the [unit tests](src/tests/unit)
+1. Lots of different examples in the [unit tests](src/tests/unit)
+2. A basic [2d demo fiddle](http://jsfiddle.net/dakom/hvvforby/) showing it in action with WebGL and Sanctuary.

 # Install